go-modules-by-example/index/019_apidiff/README.md

-   where OLD and NEW are either import paths or files of export data apidiff -w FILE IMPORT_PATH writes export data of the package at IMPORT_PATH to FILE -incompatible
+   where OLD and NEW are either import paths or files of export data apidiff -w FILE IMPORT_PATH writes export data of the package at IMPORT_PATH to FILE
+   NOTE: In a GOPATH-less environment, this option consults the module cache by default, unless used in the directory that contains the go.mod module definition that IMPORT_PATH belongs to.
+In most cases users want the latter behavior, so be sure to cd to the exact directory which contains the module definition of IMPORT_PATH.
+  -incompatible
     	display only incompatible changes
   -w string